2023 Student Voice Postcard Pack arriving at your School at the Start of Term 3!

 Commissioner’s Introduction

 Hello.
-I’m Helen Connolly, South Australia’s Commissioner for Children and Young People.
+I’m Helen Connolly, South Australia’s inaugural Commissioner for Children and Young People.

 My role is to promote the rights, best interests and wellbeing of children and young people in South Australia.